We got an enquiry from a potential customer through the website. She wanted to have her windows repaired and redecorated.

-When Alex looked at the sashes it was obvious the timber was badly rotten and needed extensive repairs.
-Having explained the extent of the works needed to the client, Alex was told that another decorator offered a lower price for just filling the obvious holes and redecorating the woodwork.
+When Alex looked at the sashes, it was obvious the timber frames were badly rotten and needed extensive repairs.
+Having explained the extent of the work needed to the client, Alex was told that another decorator offered a lower price for just filling the obvious holes and redecorating the woodwork.
 The lady was blissfully unaware of the consequences of such an approach.

 If you want to have a quick update and do not care about the future aspects of the job (ie. you are selling the house or updating a cheap rental property), then a quick job is probably what you need.
 However, if your property is expensive or listed (which is often the same), then it makes sense to get the job done properly.

 Marnie and Anthony became our clients 5 years ago.
 When they recently moved into their new home, they wanted us to get the windows repaired.
-When purchasing the house they had a survey done.
+When purchasing the house, they had a survey done.
 It did not indicate any problems with the windows, which couldn’t be further from reality.

 The woodwork was painted shortly before the sale and was a quick job.
 Good for the seller but not so much for the buyer.
 The timber was still decaying under the patches of low-quality filler.
 Had it been left in this state longer, the windows would need to be replaced.

 All gaps were carefully filled with resinous epoxy wood filler to retain the original shape of the windows and eliminate any future cracks as the wood expands and contracts under the weather.

 Marnie and Anthony were very pleased with the result.
 I guess, it is up to each individual homeowner to decide what kind of work they want to be done on their windows.
-I just hope this decision is a well informed one.
+I just hope this decision is a well-informed one.
 There is nothing worse than seeing new customers firmly believing that windows need redecoration every 2-3 years.